The Stimming Pool

-The Stimming Pool is a 2024 documentary film about autistic co-creation, co-directed by Neurocultures Collective (Sam Chown-Ahern, Georgia Bradburn, Benjamin Brown, Robin Elliott-Knowles, Lucy Walker) and Steven Eastwood.
+The Stimming Pool is a 2024 British documentary film about autistic co-creation, co-directed by Neurocultures Collective (Sam Chown-Ahern, Georgia Bradburn, Benjamin Brown, Robin Elliott-Knowles, Lucy Walker) and Steven Eastwood.

 Synopsis

 A hybrid of documentary and fiction, the film shows a spectrum of some autistic experience, using a combination of ideas and characters thought up by the collective of co-directors.

 Production

 The film uses a collaborative approach to filmmaking.

 Release

 The Stimming Pool had its world premiere at CPH:DOX in Copenhagen in 2024.